jcbasson/EncycloMarvel/README.md

 # EncycloMarvel
 Encyclopedia of Marvel Characters responsive app, allowing the user to view all Marvel Character information.
+Custom implementation of infinite scrolling with redux, react, and rxjs.

 Front-end stack:
 ```